Sporting leave

 For administrative managers, the administrative body sets the duration of sporting leave per beneficiary and provides them with a pre-established certificate that shows the date on which it was issued and the number of days of sporting leave allocated.
 A copy of this certificate must be sent:

-• by the body concerned to the Minister responsible for Sports; and
+• by the relevant body to the Minister; and

 • by the beneficiary to their employer, as documentary evidence.